Welcome to the Bay Area Nuclear Data Program!

 Production with Deuteron Breakup Neutrons

-The nuclear data group has explored the use of intense fast neutron beams from the breakup of energetic deuteron beams from the 88-Inch Cyclotron on Low-Z targets.
+The Nuclear Data Program has explored the use of intense fast neutron beams from the breakup of energetic deuteron beams from the 88-Inch Cyclotron on Low-Z targets.
 The range of these fast neutrons is significantly higher than corresponding charged particle beams since they do not lose energy through electronic stopping.
 Work by Saltmarsh and Meulders indicates that as much 3-9% of a deuteron beam can be converted into a high-flux neutron beam via thick target deuteron breakup. more

 Nuclear Data Review Article